p-argento/uni/GEO/Geospatial Analytics - Module 1.md

 ## Spatial Operations
 > 1. intersection, union, difference
 > 2. buffering
 > 3. spatial join

-Overlay operations (from set theory).
+Operations more oriented to manipulate geometries or manage the non-spatial attributes.
+1. overlays
+	1. from set theory
+	2. operations
 		1. intersection $A\cap B$
 		2. union $A \cup B$
 			1. Warning: some tools (e.g. QGIS) return a multipolygon.
 Here union just added a polygon.
 Solution (if it is a problem): “dissolve” operation
 		3. difference $A-B$ or $A/ B$

-Operations more oriented to manipulate geometries or manage the non-spatial attributes.
-1. creating buffers
+2. buffers
 	1. expanding the shape by a given amount
 	2. equivalent to replace each point in the geometry by a circle
 	3. eg. buffer of 10 km